The Best Chocolate Cupcakes

 - 2 ounces chocolate Choose your favorite.
-You can use any plain chocolate that you like except white chocolate or candy melts.
-The chocolate doesn't have to be one typically earmarked for baking - any chocolate bar that isn't flavored and doesn't contain mix-ins like nuts, Rice Krispies, nougat, etc. will work.
+You can use any chocolate that you like except white chocolate or candy melts.
+The chocolate doesn’t have to be one typically earmarked for baking – any chocolate bar that doesn’t contain mix-ins like nuts, Rice Krispies, nougat, etc. will work.

 - 2 large eggs room temperature